 Knowing the signs of common fraud and scams is the first step to protecting yourself.
 These are some signs to be aware of.

-E-commerce scams will impersonate a legitimate vendor or online marketplace, in order to steal your financial information or make you click on a dangerous link.
-Be wary of emails claiming there was an issue with your checkout, and never click on a link if you don't recognize.
-Check any emails or messages you get for spelling errors, fake brands, or absurd offers.
+Be wary of emails claiming there was an issue with your checkout, and never click on a link if you don't recognize it.
+Check any emails or messages you get for spelling errors, fake brands or absurd offers.
 And if you're not sure whether an email is real, you can always double-check your payment history directly in your Facebook settings or with your financial services provider.

 Meta gives people various tools to help them stay one step ahead of scammers and fraudsters.
 Take advantage of these safety tools: